joshbegley/nyt-latest/README.md

 `De un continente a otro, se lleva a cabo un disputa multimillonaria por los derechos de marca del dios del fútbol.
 El conflicto está destrozando a su familia y arruinando a inversores.`\
 https://www.nytimes.com/es/2026/07/07/espanol/america-latina/messi-maradona-derechos-marca-argentina.html

-**Live Updates: Video at Kirk Hearing Shows Man on Roof Near Shooting Site**\
+**Live Updates: Gunman Interacted With Members of Kirk’s Group, Agent Says**\
-`A Utah judge is trying to determine whether there is enough evidence to try a 23-year-old man accused in the killing of Charlie Kirk, the conservative activist.`\
+`A Utah judge is trying to determine whether there is enough evidence to try a 23-year-old man accused in the killing of Charlie Kirk, the founder of the right-wing conservative group Turning Point USA.`\
 https://www.nytimes.com/live/2026/07/07/us/charlie-kirk-shooting-hearing

 **Cosmic Conjoined Twins, Caught on Camera**\